 He's available for consulting, clinics, recording sessions, arranging, master classes, live gigs, articles, guest directing, conference presentations, keynotes, and dog walking.

-I recently began pursuing a Ph.D. in Music Education at with the forward-thinking faculty at Arizona State University.
+I recently began pursuing a Ph.D. in Music Education with the forward-thinking faculty at Arizona State University.
 My current research/interests include the areas of:

 - Blending traditional pedagogical techniques at the crossroads of popular/commercial music education in an effort to create a more culturally responsible, diverse, and inclusive learning culture